-Sandvik 2RK65 is a high-alloy austenitic stainless steel intended for use under severe corrosive conditions within the process industry.
-The grade is characterized by:
+Sandvik 2RK65 ('904L') is a high-alloy austenitic stainless steel intended for use under severe corrosion conditions within the process industry.
+The material is characterized by:

-- Very good resistance to attacks in acidic environments, e.g. sulphuric, phosphoric and acetic acid
+- Very good resistance to attack in acidic environments, e.g. sulphuric, phosphoric and acetic acid

 - Very good resistance to pitting in neutral chloride-bearing solutions

 - Much better resistance to crevice corrosion than steels of the ASTM 304 and ASTM 316 types

 - Very good resistance to stress corrosion cracking

 - Good weldability

 - EN name X1NiCrMoCu25-20-5